Academic Regulations

 • EXT: Extra course.
 Not for degree credit; course has no effect on status or grade point average.

-Leave of Absences, Stop-outs and Withdrawals
+Leaves of Absence, Stop-outs and Withdrawals

 Undergraduate Students